Juvenile offender: prosecution as of September 30, 2021

 The minor may be prosecuted

-The public prosecutor (the public prosecutor's office) chooses the follow-up to be given to the case according to the minor's personality, living conditions and education.
+The public prosecutor chooses the follow-up to be given to the case according to the seriousness of the offense committed but also according to the personality of the minor, his living conditions and education.

-Thus, if the public prosecutor considers that the minor may be prosecuted, he may refer the case (i.e. transmit the file) either to the juvenile judge (procedure in principle), to the juvenile court or to the investigating judge.
+Thus, if the public prosecutor considers that the minor may be prosecuted, he or she may transmit the file:

 The investigation then leads to:

-• Either on the delivery to the minor of a summons
+- Either on the delivery to the minor of a summons to be tried

-• Either on a dump.
-At the end of police custody, the minor is transferred to the public prosecutor's office, in the presence of his lawyer.
+- Either on a dump.
+This means that, at the end of his detention, the minor is brought before the public prosecutor in the presence of his lawyer.
 The public prosecutor shall inform the minor of the alleged offense(s) and shall issue a hearing date for the judge to rule on his guilt.

-The unferment allows the immediate pronunciation of a educational measure and/or a measure restricting the freedom of the minor awaiting trial.
+The deferment makes it possible to pronounce a educational measure and/or a measure restricting the freedom of the minor pending a guilty hearing.

-In all cases, a collection of socio-educational information is carried out for the day of the judgment.
+In all cases, a collection of socio-educational information is carried out for the day of the hearing.
 It provides information on the juvenile's situation to the judge.

 At any time (whether the case is closed or not), the public prosecutor assesses the need to refer the case to the child protection services (department services).